gadget-framework/gadget2/docs/userguide.md

 The stock files contain all the information that Gadget requires for each stock in the model.
-To define the stock files in the Gadget model, the following lines are required in the ”main” Gadget file:
+To define the stock files in the Gadget model, the following lines are required in the "main" Gadget file:

     [stock]
     stockfiles             <names of the stock files>

-The ”main” file needs to list the files that define the stocks to be used in the model.
+The "main" file needs to list the files that define the stocks to be used in the model.
 Each stock requires a separate stock file.
 The information for the stocks are very detailed, and so these stock files are quite large and can be complicated to look at.
 The basic format for